bschreck/random-word-numpy/README.md

 r.get_random_word()
 ```

-Different services are available as a part of the random word package, which fetches random words from various API providers.
-Please check the `Services` section for more details.

-## Services

-- [Wordnik][wordnikDocLink]
-- [API Ninjas][apiNinjasDocLink]

 ## Development

 Assuming that you have [`Python`](https://www.python.org/) and [`pipenv`](https://docs.pipenv.org) installed, set up your environment and install the required dependencies like this instead of the `pip install random-word` defined above: